GekoCloud/gekocloud-console/docs/development-with-docker.md

 # Development with Docker

-Smartkube Console can be developed in a docker enviroment by following the steps as below.
+SmartKube Console can be developed in a docker enviroment by following the steps as below.

 Required: